 This course examines patterns of climate change through the Quaternary, and in particular during historical and recent times.
-Causes of climate change (such as Milankovitch, volcanic forcing etc) are addressed.
-The use of various proxies in climate reconstructions, such as pollen, dendrochronology, varves, geomorphology and historical documentary sources are highlighted.
+Causes of climate change (such as Milankovitch, volcanic forcing etc) are varves, geomorphology and historical documentary sources are highlighted.
 Consideration is given to the impact that climate change has on the environment and human livelihoods.
 Particular reference is made to the southern African region throughout the course.